The Best Patios for Après-Ski in North America

 Blue Mountains, Ontario, Canada: Rusty’s

 Blue Mountain is one of Ontario’s most popular ski resorts, and once it’s time for après-ski, Rusty’s is the place to be.
+Headliners of the food menu include the fish tacos, smoked brisket, and nacho chips.
 Rusty’s is a cornerstone of Blue’s spring skiing experience come March when you can drink in the sun on the patio then move onto the dance floor after dark.
-Go for the fish tacos, smoked brisket and nacho chips.
-The draft beer and cider are perfect post-skiing bevvys.
+This takes après-ski up a notch.

 Sunshine Village, Banff, Canada: Mad Trapper’s

 Recently we named Mad Trapper’s, at Sunshine Village, one of the best après-ski bars in Canada, and it’s for good reason.
 They’ve been slinging drinks here since 1928, and while the bar itself is an experience, Mad Trapper’s patio is just as good.
 Located in the Old Sunshine Lodge, Mad Trapper’s gets busy on a beautiful spring day, so get here early.
-Chow down on its great selection of chili, like the bison chili, and wash it down with a beer or Caesar from their Caesar menu.
+Chow down on its great selection of chili, like the bison chili, along with a great selection of drinks.

 Share This: